 Have you been discussing ideas for a new garden with more than one Landscape Designer?
 Are you finding yourself a little puzzled by some of the terms that Landscape Designers use - like Concept Design?
-Are you discovering they all have different pricing structures for what appear to be the same things?
+Are you discovering that landscape designers in Melbourne all seem to have different pricing structures for what appear to be the same things?

 It’s not uncommon to feel confused at this initial stage of the landscape design process.
 The truth is, there simply isn't a standard set of rules or guidelines for our industry.
 (We wish there were!)
 That means different designers use different terms for the same thing and also the same terms for different things.